cartigli/lsx/README.md

 #### MORE

 In a sensitive directory, or one you want to be sure not to edit while viewing, there is <code>immutable mode</code>.
-This forces the files opened to be in a read-only state, and will block edits to the file.
+This forces the files opened to be in a read-only state and will block edits to the file.
 If you attempt to edit the file in <code>immutable mode</code>, the program will warn you and stop the change.

-For more detailed information on the files, <code>sizes mode</code> shows each files' disk usage in bytes.
+For more detailed information on the files, <code>sizes mode</code> shows each file's disk usage in bytes.
 Not my favorite feature, but I left it in because it *is* useful.

-To open a file or folder other than the C.W.D., <code>lx</code> accepts a path as the last arg, if more than one are passed.
+To open a file or folder other than the C.W.D., <code>lx</code> accepts a path as the last argument if more than one is passed.

 ## DESIGN CHOICES & QUIRKS